andrew-levy/andrew-levy/README.md

-Welcome to my GitHub!
+Andrew Levy
 -

 What I like to use to build my projects:
-- React
+- :atom_symbol: React
-- Next.js
+- :desktop_computer: Next.js
-- React Native
+- :vibration_mode: React Native
-- SwiftUI
+- :iphone: SwiftUI